 In 1997, the Company entered into an agreement with Glaxo to collaborate on the development and commercialization of the Company's oral rotavirus strain and Glaxo assumed responsibility for all subsequent clinical trials and all other development activities.
-The Company's licensed-in the rotavirus strain that was used to develop Glaxo's Rotarix® rotavirus vaccine in 1995 and owes a license fee of 30% to Cincinnati Children's Hospital Medical Center ("CCH") on net royalties received from Glaxo.
+The Company licensed-in the rotavirus strain that was used to develop Glaxo's Rotarix® rotavirus vaccine in 1995 and owes a license fee of 30% to Cincinnati Children's Hospital Medical Center ("CCH") on net royalties received from Glaxo.
 The Company is obligated to maintain a license with CCH with respect to the Glaxo agreement.
 The term of the Glaxo agreement is through the expiration of the last of the relevant patents covered by the agreement, although Glaxo may terminate the agreement upon 90 days prior written notice.

 In May 2005, the Company entered into an agreement whereby an affiliate of PRF purchased an interest in the net royalties the Company will receive on worldwide sales of Rotarix®.
 The Company's retained interests in Rotarix® net royalties which were not sold to PRF are recorded as product royalty revenue and a corresponding amount that is payable to CCH is recorded as royalty expense.
-Product royalty revenue and royalty expense related to the Company's retained interest in Rotarix® was \$2.1 million and \$2.0 million for the three months ended March 31, 2010 and 2009, respectively.
+Product royalty revenue and royalty expense related to the Company's retained interest in Rotarix® was \$1.6 million and \$1.2 million for the three months ended June 30, 2010 and 2009 and \$3.7 million and \$3.2 million for the six months ended June 30, 2010 and 2009, respectively.

 Royalty rates on Rotarix® escalate from 7% to 10% based on net product sales in countries that have valid patent protection.
 These royalty rates are discounted by 30% for "non-patent" countries (primarily international markets).
 In September 2006, the Company received notice from Glaxo that Glaxo would begin paying royalties on sales of Rotarix® at the lower of the two royalty rates under their 1997 license agreement.
 Glaxo's decision to pay the lower royalty rate (which is 70% of the full rate) is based upon Glaxo's assertion that Rotarix® is not covered by the patents Glaxo licensed from the Company in Australia and certain European countries.
 If Glaxo's position stands, the royalties to which PRF is entitled will no longer be limited by a \$27.5 million annual threshold, which the Company projected may have been reached in later years as sales of Rotarix® increased.
 Irrespective of Glaxo's position, the Company will still retain approximately 65% of the royalties on worldwide sales of Rotarix® once PRF receives 2.45 times the aggregate cash payments of \$60 million it made to the Company, though the potential amount of such residual royalties will be lower if Glaxo's position stands.
 The Company has received \$60 million in total milestone payments under the PRF agreement.
 No additional milestone payments are due from PRF under the agreement.
-In late March 2010, the Company learned that the FDA decided to temporarily suspend the use of Rotarix® in the United States as a precautionary measure following the discovery of PCV-1 DNA material in the vaccine.
+In late March 2010, the FDA temporarily suspended the use of Rotarix® in the United States as a precautionary measure following the discovery of PCV-1 DNA material in the vaccine.
+In May 2010, the FDA determined that healthcare practitioners could resume the use of Rotarix®.

-Pfizer Inc ("Pfizer")
+Pfizer Inc. ("Pfizer") License and Development Agreement